Investigation

 Investigation is typically completed in 170 days or less, but some cases may take longer.
 In cases that identify imminent danger, investigations are usually completed within 30 days.

 The investigator gathers evidence from people involved in the incident, witnesses, facility or DSHS investigations, medical records, facility policy and procedures, and any other information relevant to the allegations.
-Investigators are not decision makers; they gather the facts for the commission to consider when making a decision.
-They do not make assumptions of guilt or innocence, or make any findings.
+Investigators are not decision-makers; they gather the facts for the Board to consider when deciding.
+They do not make assumptions of guilt or innocence or make any findings.

 Nurses have the right to: